-Making IT Meaningful: How Consumers Value and Trust Health IT
+Engaging Patients and Families: How Consumers Value and Use Health IT

 Consumer Principles for Health & Care Planning in an Electronic Environment

 Consumers’ envision the next generation of care plans as a multidimensional, person-centered planning process built on a dynamic, electronic platform.
 The Consumer Partnership for eHealth developed a set of Consumer Principles to guide policy efforts to build the functionality to support health and care planning into health IT.

 Leveraging Meaningful Use to Reduce Disparities: An Action Plan

 Health information technology offers great promise in addressing and reducing health disparities, yet there has been little actual progress on this critical issue.
 The Consumer Partnership for eHealth has created an evidence-based action plan for leveraging the EHR Incentive Program to reduce health disparities and make a positive life-altering impact for the nation’s underserved and vulnerable populations.